addyosmani/critical/README.md

     // Viewport height
     height: 900,

-    // Target for final HTML output
+    // Target for final HTML output.
+    // use some css file when the inline option is not set
     dest: 'index-critical.html',

     // Minify critical-path CSS when inlining